 Here’s the bad news, though: Lessonly research revealed that 46 percent of retail associates don’t receive enough training to perform their jobs effectively, and 54 percent of retailers are looking for better associate training and enablement.

 In How Training Can Engage and Retain Millennial and Gen Z Retail Associates, an article published by Training Industry, author Taryn Oesch explores how training programs for retail employees can turn uninvested workers into trustworthy associates who want to build a career within their company.

 Training is a genuine investment, especially when it involves younger employees who are only now starting their career path.
 Oesch says that training lets team members know they are valued.
 “Providing clear career paths, for example, shows associates that you believe they are important and can improve retention by showing them their long-term potential with the company,” she writes.

 Further, she quotes Annie Hodson, a Solution Architect at SweetRush, who says that “many retail employees may not know about the many career pathways available to them within a particular company once they achieve new skills.”
 Talent development programs can help companies retain Gen Z employees, and show them they have a path for growth at the organization.

 We’re learning more about these demographics and what they value in their work environments all the time.
-“Authenticity is important to millenials and Gen Z employees.
-They want to be part of organizations that have similar values and that they feel like are doing good things in the world,” Hodson adds.
+“Authenticity is important to millennials and Gen Z employees.
+They want to be part of organizations that have similar values and that they feel like they are doing good things in the world,” Hodson adds.

 For a more in-depth look at how training young employees can turn into a great business decision, head over to Training Industry and read Taryn Oesch’s full article, How Training Can Engage and Retain Millennial and Gen Z Retail Associates.